 You can set the dimensions of a selected matrix in one of the following ways.

 You can simply calculate determinant, inverse, rank Calculator, reduced row echelon form, adjugate, lower & upper triangular forms and transpose of a matreix by pressing the relevant buttons provided.

 Under the Quick Calculations menu you can calculate frequently used matrix expressions involving up to eight matrices.

 If a matrix expression is not listed under the quick calculation menu, you can enter it in the expression box provided and press the Calculate button.

-The matrix expression can be in the most general form, such as (2+sin(π/3))A + inv(A+B/det(A))(B/2 + BC^4)/D^(3+2^5)
+This Matrix Expression Calculator allows use of any matrix expression which can be in the most general form, such as (2+sin(π/3))A + inv(A+B/det(A))(B/2 + BC^4)/D^(3+2^5)

 If the matrix expression is a valid expression and contains no operations of incompatible matrices, the result will be displayed.
 Otherwise an error message is displayed.